andre-luiz-dos-santos/z/README.md

 ```
 make install
 ```
-To learn about what it will do, read the file _install.fish_.
+To learn about how the installer works, read the file _install.fish_.

-If you move the directory where this repository was cloned, then you must run the installer again.
+If you move the directory where this repository was cloned, you'll have to run the installer again.
+It will overwrite the previous configuration automatically.

 # Use

-It's the same as all the other _Z_ s you already know, except that the _awk_ code in this version is much easier to read.
+It's the same as all the other _z_ s you already know, except that the _awk_ code in this version is much easier to tune to your wishes (although I might be somewhat biased on that assessment :smile:).
+The shell doesn't have to be reloaded when editing the _awk_ files.

+[The original _z_ website](https://github.com/rupa/z) has information about _frecent_, _rank_, _time_, and how it's all calculated.
+Basically, _rank_ indicates how frequently a directory is used, _time_ is when the directory was last used, and _frecent_ takes both values into account.
+Wikipedia also has an article describing [frecency](https://en.wikipedia.org/wiki/Frecency).

+## Examples

 * `z foo` goes to the most _frecent_ directory matching `foo`.
 * `z foo bar` goes to the most _frecent_ directory matching `foo` and `bar`.
 * `z -r foo` goes to the highest ranked directory matching `foo`.
 * `z -t foo` goes to the most recently accessed directory matching `foo`.

-* `z -l foo` list all the directories matching `foo`, ordered by _frecency_.
+## Options

+* `-r/--rank` use only the rank for making decisions, ignoring the time completely.
+* `-t/--recent` use only the time for making decisions, ignoring the rank completely.
+* `-l/--list` all directories matching the selected criteria.
+The last directory shown is the one that would be entered had `-l` not been set.
+* `-c/--subdir` forces _z_ to only look for subdirectories of the current directory, by adding the pattern `^PWD`.
+* `-e/--regexp` enables _awk_ to use all patterns as regular expressions.
+* `-x/--exclude` removes the current directory from the history.
+* `--clean` removes all directories that no longer exist in the filesystem.